voyagermesh/voyager/docs/user-guide/certificate/create-with-custom-provider.md

 ```

 ### Results
 This object will create a certificate named `cert-test-cert`.
+This certificate will created from the custom acme server
+that is provided in the secret.

 ```console
 kubectl get secrets cert-test-cert